 The Social Services Transportation Advisory Council (SSTAC) serves as a citizen advisory committee to MCTC regarding matters related to public transportation needs of Madera County residents.
 The SSTAC generally has one meeting each quarter.
 The first meeting is held in March prior to the "unmet transit needs" hearing.
 This initial meeting is used to familiarize the members with their role as advisors to MCTC and to select Council officers.
-The second meeting is scheduled following the "unmet transit needs" hearing the reas at the hearing.
-The Council with an opportunity to consider commentary presented at the hearing.
-The public transportation needs that are reasonable to meet are being met.
+The second meeting is scheduled following the "unmet transit needs" hearing to provide the Council with an opportunity to consider commentary presented at the hearing.
+The Council works with staff to develop recommendations for MCTC towards finding that public transportation needs that are reasonable to meet are being met.